Maldives Map With Resorts, Airports And Local Islands 2018

 Maldives is small but old country, historical evidence shows the Maldives is more than 2500 years old.
 Through out history Maldives was independent with exception of few foreign invasion that did not last long.
 The country had a ruler; a king, queen, sultan or president for the past 1000 years and more.

 In the ancient times people used stars to navigate.
 Lack of maps and GPS did not prevent people from traveling from island to island, atoll to atoll, and even to overseas.
 Month long sea journeys, especially to Saudi Arabia, were part of the sea-based life.
 Historical records reveal a story of Maldivian emissary went to Rome bearing gifts for Emperor.
 Read more on Maldives history

 To visit Haa Alif Atoll you can fly to Hanimadhoo from Male' International Airport, by domestic flight.
 If you are seeking islands in the north reachable by seaplane, there are many resorts in Noonu Atoll and Baa Atoll.
-Seaplane takes about an hour to Noonu Atoll from Male', and Baa Atoll it is approximately 45 minutes and varies depending the exactly island you wish to visit.
+Seaplane takes about an hour to Noonu Atoll from Male', and Baa Atoll it is approximately 45 minutes and varies from island to island.

 Things To Do

 If you are planning your first holiday you may be wondering about the things you can do.
 The main activities you can do include scuba diving, snorkeling (see best reefs for snorkeling